 \subsection{Outline of the Strategy}

-The recovery sequence is the same recovery sequence as for that for the Modica-Mortola energy with potential $W_\mathrm{hom}$.
-The recovery sequence and the modifications required to satisfy the usual mass constraint are reported in Sections 6 and 7 which require some care due to the minimal assumptions on our $W$.
-The core of the work is in proving the Liminf inequality in Section 4 with some useful preliminary and auxiliary results contained in Sections 2 and 3.
-Here we outline the main ideas of the proof of the Liminf inequality.
+The recovery sequence is the same recovery sequence as for the Modica-Mortola energy with potential $W_\mathrm{hom}$.
+This, and the modifications required to satisfy the usual mass constraint are detailed in Sections 6 and 7, which require some care due to the minimal assumptions on $W$.
+The core of the work is in proving the Liminf inequality in Section 4 (see \Cref{thm:liminf}), with some useful preliminary and auxiliary results contained in Sections 2 and 3.
+Here, we outline the main ideas of the proof of the Liminf inequality.

-Take a sequence $\{u_n\} \subset W^{1,2}(\Omega;\R^M)\cap L^\infty(\o\;\R^M)$ with bounded energy which achieves the Liminf.
-We can partially unfold the energy with the unfolding operator (see \Cref{def:unfold}) just on the potential and use the non-negativity to throw away the boundary terms at the cost of the correct inequality.
+Take a sequence $\{u_n\} \subset W^{1,2}(\Omega;\R^M)\cap L^\infty(\o;\R^M)$ with bounded energy which achieves the $\Gamma$-Liminf (see \Cref{def:gc}).
+We can partially unfold the energy with the unfolding operator (see \Cref{def:unfold}) just on the potential, and use the non-negativity to throw away the boundary terms at the cost of the correct inequality,